 Indiana, or the Hoosier State, is in the Midwest, offering access to the Great Lakes and the attractions related to them.
-Visitors can pick from cultural attractions, museums, music, sports, the outdoors, shopping, and more when they go to Indiana.
+There is an abundance of things to do in Indiana, ranging from cultural attractions, museums, and sports to outdoors and shopping.

 The highlight of the state is its capital, Indianapolis, where you will find the most museums and events, but don't be afraid to venture outside of the city to get some fresh air and enjoy the natural beauty of Indiana.

 As the Crossroads of America, it is easy to get to Indiana, and once you do, you'll be entertained for weeks, whether you choose to visit casinos, wineries, festivals, museums, or national parks.
 Take a look at some of the top tourist attractions in Indiana.

 Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you use my affiliate link.

 The Indianapolis Zoo is one of the top family-friendly places to go in Indiana.

 The zoo is home to more than 3,500 animals that belong to 320 species and subspecies.

 The park opened to the public in 1964.
 Since then, it has grown into a place to discover and encounter animals from different ecosystems.

 There are numerous adventures people of all ages can embark on at the Indianapolis Zoo.
 Spend your day wandering on your own through the different exhibits, or try out a new experience, like swimming with dolphins.

 The zoo is the only spot in the Midwest where you can meet dolphins up close and in the water!